ibm-cloud-docs/solution-tutorials/vpc-transit1.md

 ### NFV Router
 {: #vpc-transit-nfv-router}

 Provision the firewall-router appliances.
-An ingress route table for Transit Gateways has been added to the transit VPC as indicated by the dotted lines.
+An ingress route table for {{site.data.keyword.tg_short}} has been added to the transit VPC as indicated by the dotted lines.
 A subnet has been created in each of the zones of the transit VPC to hold the firewall-router.

 ![Firewall](images/vpc-transit/vpc-transit-firewall.svg){: caption="Firewall" caption-side="bottom"}
 {: style="text-align: center;"}